Nicholas Throckmorton

-Sir Nicholas Throckmorton (or Throgmorton) (c.
-1515/1516 – 12 February 1571) was an English diplomat and politician, who was an ambassador to France and later Scotland, and played a key role in the relationship between Elizabeth I of England and Mary, Queen of Scots.
+Sir Nicholas Throckmorton (or Throgmorton; c.
+1515/1516 – 12 February 1571) was an English diplomat and politician, who was an ambassador to France and later Scotland.
+He played a key role in the relationship between Elizabeth I of England and Mary, Queen of Scots.

 Early years

 Nicholas Throckmorton was the fourth of eight sons of Sir George Throckmorton of Coughton Court, near Alcester in Warwickshire and Katherine, daughter of Nicholas Vaux, 1st Baron Vaux of Harrowden and Elizabeth FitzHugh, the former Lady Parr.
 Nicholas was an uncle of the conspirator Francis Throckmorton.

-He was brought up in the households of members of the Parr family, including that of his cousin Catherine Parr, the last queen consort of Henry VIII.
-He got acquainted with young Lady Elizabeth when he was serving in the household of the dowager queen and her new husband Thomas Seymour, 1st Baron Seymour of Sudeley and became a close confidant.
+He was a member of the household of Henry FitzRoy, Duke of Richmond and Somerset, and was brought up in the households of members of the Parr family, including that of his cousin Katherine Parr, the last queen consort of Henry VIII.
+He became acquainted with young Lady Elizabeth when he was serving in the household of the dowager queen and her new husband Thomas Seymour, 1st Baron Seymour of Sudeley and became a close confidant.
 In his youth, he also became favourable to the Protestant Reformation.

-After the execution of Lord Thomas Seymour in 1549 and the downfall of Protector Somerset later in the year, Throckmorton managed to distance himself from those affairs and eventually became the part of the circle of John Dudley, 1st Duke of Northumberland and confidant of the young king Edward VI.
+After the execution of Lord Thomas Seymour in 1549 and the downfall of Protector Somerset later in the year, Throckmorton managed to distance himself from those affairs and eventually became part of the circle of John Dudley, 1st Duke of Northumberland and confidant of the young king Edward VI.

 He sat in Parliament from 1545 to 1567, initially as the member for Maldon and then from 1547 for Devizes (a seat previously held by his brother Clement Throckmorton).
 During the reign of Edward VI, he was in high favour with the regents.

 In 1547, he was present at the Battle of Pinkie Cleugh during the invasion of Scotland.
 He was knighted in 1551, and the title included numerous benefits, including land grants, that gave him financial security.
 He held the post of under-treasurer at the Tower mint from 1549 to 1552.
 In March 1553, he was elected knight of the shire for Northamptonshire and then MP for Old Sarum (November 1553, which by then was already a rotten borough), Lyme Regis (1559) and Tavistock (1563).